top of page

 On one of my five moves to different wards an adjacent patient had suffered a mild stroke and was up and about unassisted walking, talking and using all four limbs very well within a few days.
 A likeable person with a glass half full attitude.
 Acknowledging he was a lucky man.
 Not so for myself, diagnosed with a crippling condition.
 Prognosis unknown.

-During most of my hospital stay my only regular visitor was a weekly visit from a volunteer inter-church counsellor.
-These visits were really helpful and appreciated.
-A family member paid me a day's visit.
-I was pushed around the large hospital city block in my wheelchair.
-Along busy Victoria Parade avoiding able-bodied pedestrians going about their busy daily routines.
-It can't be understated how great it felt to feel the fresh air and warm sun on your face after one month inside.
-I myself am wondering if this is permanent now?
+It can't be understated how terrific it felt to feel the fresh air and warm sun on your face after one month inside.
+Even if I was in a wheelchair.
+I’m wondering if this is permanent now?
 A drastic turn of life events unfolding right before my eyes.
-Most likely becoming wheelchair dependent.
+Over the preceding month I gradually came to realise I would likely have lifelong wheelchair dependency.
 One gets a totally different perception on life from a wheelchair.
 Is it a permanent part of life now?
 Who knows!
 Medical staff were not telling anything.
 Not wanting to give false hope.

 Autonomic nervous system dysfunction can occur with CIDP.
 In my case, hints of autonomic system involvement appeared but thankfully no progression occurred.
 These serious symptoms range from incapacity to breathe, double vision and sight deterioration with optic nerve damage, bowel & bladder dysfunction, total loss of ambulatory function and cardiac irregularities.
 All due to nerve and muscle interactions within the body.
 Symptoms as mentioned may or may not occur.
 Hence, why my five week hospitalisation and medical specialist uncertainty.
-I googled as much as l could about CIDP with fumbling hands.
-Countless times the phone fell out of my grasp and more often than not I’m unable to enter search words with one finger.
-Loss of finger\hand dexterity caused repeated failed attempts.

 A ward patient startled the life out of me.
 In the early hours I opened my eyes to see a fellow in a dressing gown sitting on a chair in the corner of the multi bed ward.
 He explained it’s too hard to gain sleep.
 So he stayed awake all night thinking.
 Thinking about his health and future.
 He survived a cardio scare.
 That’s why he was here.
 Too concerned to sleep.
+The two of us are strangers.
+Both of us up for a chat in the very early morning.
+It’s a very long day when I wake early and gain sleep late at night.
+Compounded by the inability to move about freely, or at all and the difficulty to access media by phone.

-Inpatient Rehabilitation
+Inpatient Rehabilitation 💦

+I spent five weeks in St Vincent's Hospital Melbourne followed by nearly a week of inpatient rehabilitation.
+In a facility even further from home in the eastern suburbs of Melbourne.
+I wrongly interpreted my transfer was meant to be to Ballarat and closer to home.
+I misunderstood the brief conversation in the rushed hospital environment where everybody is a stranger.
+Train of thought interrupted by major upheaval and disruption to daily life.
+Understandable considering the circumstances.
+Once the misunderstanding was sorted.
+I was transferred to the eastern suburbs rehabilitation facility.
+Once there I discovered the ability to use a walker for short inside walks.
 I watched through the window from my hospital bed a pair of hot air balloons very low above buildings.
 Nightly tv news said they made an emergency landing nearby.
 I thought at least these people had access to the outdoors and were not confined to a hospital.
 Transferred again.
-For a period of almost two weeks.
 This time I was transferred to Ballarat and to a large regional rehabilitation facility.
 I was driven there by an ambulance.
 I sat next to the driver for the two hour trip.
 It was encouraging that I could actually sit as a passenger and be able to get in and out of the passenger seat unassisted.

 Fellow Patients

-There was another patient in the back of the ambulance for the entire drive.
-A sedated female stroke patient, by appearances not yet at retirement age, nearing end of life.
-We drove her to the same palliative care facility where my wife spent her last weeks.
+wife spent her last weeks.
 The palliative building was adjoined to the rehabilitation complex.
 It was a solemn two hour ride for me.
 The driver focused on driving and offering little conversation.
 Not that I felt like chatting.
-I never told the driver I had been to the palliative care facility once before.
+I didn’t mention I had been to the palliative care facility once before.

 Walker and Red Tape

 I was admitted to rehab. and to my surprise given my own room.
 By appearances just like the hospital wards I was all too familiar with.
 A staff member wrapped my walker handles with red tape.
 Red tape is replaced with green tape once walking is assessed as safe unsupervised.
 I was mixed in with recovering stroke and cardiology patients.
 I spent regular physio sessions among patients clumsily sliding Domino pieces around table tops.
 Myself more advanced than those with stroke recovery.
 I began creatively and carefully building a multi level square house from a pile of Domino pieces.
 Only for it to suddenly collapse under fumbling fingers.
-Fellow participants enquiring how I was able to do that.
+Fellow participants enquiring how I was able to do that?
 I replied I was here not because of a cardiac episode or a stroke.
 Of course no one had heard of Chronic Inflammatory Demyelinating Polyneuropathy.
-Both my feet are equally affected by CIDP induced peripheral neuropathy.
+Both my hands and feet are equally affected by CIDP induced peripheral neuropathy.
 Can I eventually learn to walk normally unaided?
 CIDP uncertainty plays mind games with you.

 Twice a day in the early morning and mid evening l decided to attempt a circuit walk around the ward corridors and nursing station.
 Outside of structured daily physiotherapy sessions.
 Against the red tape supervision rules.
-I felt competent enough as long as I used a walker.
+I felt competent enough as long as I used a wheeled walker.
 I am not normally one to go against guidelines.
 I wanted to be proactive.
 I decided I would pay heed to the advice if questioned.
 Pushing my walker my hope was to progress from red to green tape.
 My aim was to complete ten laps.
 All exhausting work.
 Rolling past other inpatient rooms.
 People such as Mark, who was paraplegic from a diving accident and found it hard to face the day.
-Bed sheets pulled over his head and body.
+Bed sheets pulled over his body and head.
 Thinking I'm not wheelchair dependent anymore as I was nearly two months before and now able to use a walker these last seven days.
 I self-recalled a road trip to Townsville Queensland.
 How fortunate Max the pilot and I were from the Tiger Moth joy flight forced landing on the then under construction Mackay Ring Road in 2018 with a broken crankshaft sustaining no injuries.
 Especially spinal injuries like Mark.
 Thinking of the inhouse gym physio sessions both Mark and I attended.
 He is in his wheelchair.
 Apparently, a potential fate I have now avoided twice within the space of twelve months.
 I rolled my walker past the longest inpatient resident.
 Leslie, a double amputee.
 One amputated foot and one amputated arm past the elbow.
 He wanted the rehab. facility to become his permanent home.
 Of course this is not allowed.
 I rolled past the recreation area with its chairs, television and a bookcase of overflowing books and assorted magazines.
-Rolled past the unattended nursing station and turned back toward the wards.
+I rolled past the unattended nursing station and turned back toward the wards.

 Green Tape Approval